-Bell Pepper vs Poblano: Zero Heat vs Mild Heat
+Bell Pepper vs Poblano: Sweet Walls or Mild Roast

 Quick Comparison

-Bell Pepper measures 0–0 SHU while Poblano Pepper registers 1K–2K SHU — roughly equal in heat.
-Bell Pepper is known for its sweet and crisp flavor (C. annuum), while Poblano Pepper offers earthy and rich notes (C. annuum).
+Bell Pepper measures 0–0 SHU while Poblano Pepper registers 1K–2K SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
+Bell Pepper is known for its sweet, crisp, grassy when green flavor (C. annuum), while Poblano Pepper offers earthy and rich notes (C. annuum).

 Bell Pepper